onflow/docs/docs/guides/nft.md

 For a deeper dive into `MetadataViews`, consult the [API documentation](https://developers.flow.com/references/core-contracts/flow-nft/MetdataViews/MetadataViews#docusaurus_skipToContent_fallback) or [the FLIP that introduced this feature](https://github.com/onflow/flips/blob/main/application/20210916-nft-metadata.md).

 Congrats, you did it!
-You’re now ready to launch the next hot NFT project on Flow.
+You’re now ready to launch the next fun NFT project on Flow.

 ## More